bitrise-io/devcenter/_articles/en/api/Managing build artifacts.md

       }
     }

 By default, the value of the `is_public_page_enabled` input is set to `true`.
-This way the `public_install_page_url` become available and you can [view some basic information about the artifact via this URL](/tutorials/deploy/bitrise-app-deployment/).
+This way the `public_install_page_url` becomes available and you can view some basic information about the artifact [via this URL](/tutorials/deploy/bitrise-app-deployment/).
 You can also download the artifact using the download URL from the response output.

 ## Updating a build artifact

-You can update the `is_public_page_enabled` parameter of your APK and IPA files.
-Please note this parameter's value is set to `true` by default so you can only disable it with this endpoint.
+You can [update](https://api-docs.bitrise.io/#/build-artifact/artifact-update) the `is_public_page_enabled` parameter of your APK and IPA files.
+Please note this parameter’s value is set to `true` by default so you can only disable it with this endpoint.

 The required parameters are: